Gibbs-preserving operations requiring infinite amount of quantum coherence

-Proof can be found in Appendix~\ref{app:upper bounds}.
+\end{theorem} Proof can be found in Sec.~\ref{app:upper bounds} of the Supplemental Material.
 This particularly ensures that the quantity $\calC(\Lambda,\bbP)$ defined in \eqref{eq:energy change operator definition} serves as a key quantity that characterizes the coherence cost for a certain class of Gibbs-preserving Operations, which in turn provides an operational interpretation to this quantity.

 Theorem~\ref{thm:tight bound} ensures the existence of a Gibbs-preserving Operation that almost achieves the lower bound.
 However, it does not tell much about the general upper bound that could be applied to an arbitrary Gibbs-preserving Operation.
 In the following, we show that, by giving up obtaining the form that almost matches the lower bound, we can obtain the general sufficient coherence cost that can be universally applied to all Gibbs-preserving Operations.
 In fact, we find that the applicability of our bound is much beyond Gibbs-preserving Operations---it gives a sufficient coherence cost for an arbitrary quantum channel.
-(Proof in Appendix~\ref{app:upper bounds}.)
+(Proof in Sec.~\ref{app:upper bounds} of the Supplemental Material.)